wurmlab/wurmlab.github.io/_posts/labnews/2014-01-27-reference.markdown

 * Send it as a document I can edit (not a PDF).

 ** 2015 update: a much more [exhaustive list of writing tips here]({% post_url /labnews/2015-02-05-scientific-writing %}).**
+** 2020 update: ** please use an automatic grammar and style checker such as [Grammarly](https://grammarly.go2cloud.org/SH2na) or Microsoft Word's grammar checker.
+They aren't magical solutions, but can help you a lot!

 ### Structure